david77-alt/BetterWRD-Plugins/README.md

 ### Getting Started
 First things first, create a file named `plugin.bwrd.js`.
-You'll use this file to load the plugin on BetterWRD (name must end in `.bwrd.js`).\
+You'll use this file to load the plugin on BetterWRD (name must end with `.bwrd.js`).\
 This is how the script should look like:

 ```js